JinmiaoChenLab/SpaMosaic/docs/install.rst

    python setup.py install

 .. note::
-   SpaMosaic performed better with the mclust algorithm.
+   SpaMosaic works better with the mclust algorithm.
 Make sure it is installed in your R environment.